 |Emerging Market Equities||The outlook for Asia is dependent on US trade policy and the degree of monetary tightening or dollar strength.
 Those emerging markets that can benefit from higher oil prices are attractive after the change of policy by OPEC.||NEUTRAL|

 |UK||The referendum fallout continues to affect liquidity and cause capital depreciation.
 Income remains attractive versus other asset classes although risks are elevated should conditions turn recessionary or political uncertainty persists.||LIGHT|

 |European||Core markets continue to offer attractive relative value in light of the low interest rate environment supported by QE, while recovery plays are showing consistent capital value growth.||Moved to HEAVY|

 |North American||The US market should benefit from an improvement in economic growth, although some Canadian property faces headwinds from an interest-rate sensitive consumer and significant office construction.||HEAVY|

 |Asia Pacific||An attractive yield margin remains, but markets are divergent.
 Returns are driven by rental and capital value growth in Japan and Australia, but weakening elsewhere.
 Emerging Asia markets are risky.||NEUTRAL|

-Sustainable yield remains a key investment theme, with an emphasis on sustainability in those markets, credit or equity, where payout ratios are stretched.
-The House View remains underweight cash and overweight income-producing assets such as high yield bonds and emerging market debt.
-We expect only modest returns from government bonds in 2017, but they are no longer as overvalued as they were immediately following the UK’s EU referendum.
+Sustainable yield also remains a key investment theme, with an emphasis on sustainability in those markets, credit or equity, where payout ratios are stretched.
+The House View remains overweight in income-producing assets such as high yield bonds and emerging market debt.
+We expect only modest returns from government bonds in 2017 due to relative valuations and significant upward pressure on headline inflation from commodity prices and, in some cases, wages growth.

 Where foresight meets conviction